-4.7.1 Architectural Guidelines
+4.8.1 Architectural Guidelines

 The developer will establish and implement specific Architectural Guidelines to ensure all residential development reflects a consistent style and coordinated theme.
-Specific benchmarks for exterior building criteria will be established to address design elements such as:
+Specific benchmarks for exterior building criteria will be established to address design elements described below.
+The architectural guidelines will be enforced via a restrictive covenant, to be registered by the developer against all new residential lots created within the Plan area.

-- + Promote use of exterior material finishes and colours to match the palette of natural landscaping. - + Encourage the use of natural material finishing such as stone, wood siding and timber. - + Encourage front entrances to be the dominant feature of the front building façades. - + Minimize the visual impact of front facing garage doors as viewed from the street. - Encourage use of roofing materials should reflect a natural colour palette. - + Exterior illumination will be minimized and implemented in accordance with Dark Sky Principles. - + Discourage extensive 'manicured' exterior landscaping in favour of natural drought-resistant plantings that require minimal irrigation and maintenance. - + Discourage perimeter lot fencing. - + Encourage landscape screening buffers to maintain the privacy of adjacent lots. - + Ensure the future building sites maintain a minimum nominal building separation of 30.48 m (100 ft) in accordance with the County's Fire Hydrant Water Supression Bylaw C-27259-2013.
+- + Promote use of exterior material finishes and colours to match the palette of natural landscaping. - + Encourage the use of natural material finishing such as stone, wood siding and timber. - + Encourage front entrances to be the dominant feature of the front building façades. - + Minimize the visual impact of front facing garage doors as viewed from the street. - + Encourage use of roofing materials should reflect a natural colour palette. - + Exterior illumination will be minimized and implemented in accordance with Dark Sky Principles. - + Discourage extensive 'manicured' exterior landscaping in favour of natural drought-resistant plantings that require minimal irrigation and maintenance. - + Discourage perimeter lot fencing. - + Encourage future landowners install landscaped screening buffers to maintain the privacy of adjacent lots. - + Ensure the future building sites maintain a minimum nominal building separation of 30.48 m (100 ft) in accordance with the County's Fire Hydrant Water Supression Bylaw C-27259-2013.

-Policy 4.7.1.1 The developer shall establish Architectural Guidelines at the subdivision stage to regulate specific residential building criteria such as material finishes, colours, landscaping, exterior illumination, etc. Policy 4.7.1.2 The Architectural Guidelines shall ensure each residential lot maintains a nominal building separation of 30.48m (100 ft) in accordance with the County's Fire Hydrant Water Supression Bylaw C-7259-2013.
+Policy 4.8.1.1 The developer shall establish Architectural Guidelines at the subdivision stage to regulate specific residential building criteria such as material finishes, colours, landscaping, exterior illumination, etc. Policy 4.8.1.2 The Architectural Guidelines shall ensure each residential lot maintains a nominal building separation of 30.48m (100 ft) in accordance with the County's Fire Hydrant Water Supression Bylaw C-7259-2013.
+Policy 4.8.1.3 The developer shall register a restrictive covenant against title to each new residential lot within the Plan Area to obligate future landowners to adhere to the architectural guidelines.

-4.8 COMMUNITY AND ROAD NAMING
+4.9 COMMUNITY AND ROAD NAMING